Year #2 for CloudYuga

 Certified Kubernetes Administrator exam

-For us most of the business came from chain of trust.
-Though we also tried doing some active marketing :-
+For us most of the business came from a chain of trust.
+Though we also tried doing some active marketing:-

 - Booth presense at RootConf'17, India